cosmo-ray/yirl/README.md

 # License:
 YIRL is licensed under the LGPL license, the idea behind that, is that you can add a modules under the license you want, but if you make a modification to the engine, you need to share it.

+Note that libperl is under GPL, so if you use yirl with libperl, I guess YIRL became GPLed.
 # Tree:

 * include: headers